jclupo/Latin102-05/translation1.md

     - polliceor, polliceris, polliceri, pollicitus sum
 1. Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case.
     - Ablative, singular form
-    - It is in this form because because time is expressed in the ablative case.
+    - It is in this form because time is expressed in the ablative case.

 C. Translation